We are always eager to explore new opportunities and would love to hear from you if you have an initiative that could benefit from our support.

 - The role does not involve tin shaking or advocacy.

-- You will have one main point of contact: the volunteer leader.
+- You will have one main point of contact.

 - Volunteers log their hours on CV!’s database and may qualify for formal university recognition.